sudoalgorithm/SFTP-Service-On-IBM-Cloud-Kubernetes-Services/README.md

   ![alt text](images/image3.png)

-- Once pull is complete, next we need to make changes to this base image and upload it IBM Cloud container registry (Private).
+- Once pull is complete, next we need to make changes to this base image and upload it **IBM Cloud Container Registry (Private)**.

 - Note:- Execute each command mentioned below step by step